pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 A recent introduction to the Pact ecosystem, exposed a plugin mechanism, which allows users to create their own custom content-type matcher & transport capabilities, which allows Pact users to consider content-types and transport capabilities not currently available in Pact, but leveraged in AsyncAPI based descriptions.

-In order to try and progress momementum in providing a way to users to leverage AsyncAPI in their Pact journeys, I have created [`pact-asyncapi-comparator`](https://github.com/YOU54F/pact-asyncapi-comparator).
+In order to try and progress momentum in providing a way to users to leverage AsyncAPI in their Pact journeys, I have created [`pact-asyncapi-comparator`](https://github.com/YOU54F/pact-asyncapi-comparator).

-It is currently not released to npm, so you will have to leverage the project locally.
+It is currently not released to npm, so you will have to clone and build the project locally.

 It will allow for the comparison of `application/json` message content, in a V3 or V4 specification Pact file, against a valid AsyncAPI 2.x/3.x document.